FAQs

 Key metrics assessed in the study included:

 The Conexus Credit Union name demonstrated the strongest brand equity both provincially and locally, offering strategic advantages in recognition and future brand-building.
-All three brands were positively received, and no negative indicators emerged.
-The recommendation is based solely on relative brand strength.
+All three legacy brands were positively received, and no negative indicators emerged.
+The selected name is based solely on relative brand strength.

 The final decision on the name for the new credit union was made by the Boards of Directors of Conexus, Cornerstone and Synergy Credit Unions.

-The new name will officially take effect on January 1, 2026.
-While the legal name change happens on that date, the transition will be phased in over time.
-This means you may continue to see the current names on buildings, signs and materials as we work through updates across all locations and platforms.
+The merged name was effective on January 1, 2026.
+While the legal name change happened on that date, the transition will be phased in over time.
+This means you may continue to see the legacy names on buildings, signs and materials as we work through updates across all locations and platforms.
 Prioritizing these changes will be part of the integration planning.

-The new name will officially take effect on January 1, 2026.
-While the legal name change happens on that date, the full integration of the three credit unions will be phased in over time.
+The merged name was effective on January 1, 2026.
+While the legal name change happened on that date, the transition will be phased in over time.

 Conexus is currently a provincial credit union, serving over 145,000 members from Coronach to La Ronge.

-We are choosing to work together to ensure we remain strong, competitive, and committed to being a local, community focused credit union serving both today’s members and future Saskatchewan generations.
+We merged to ensure we remain strong, competitive, and committed to being a local, community focused credit union serving both today’s members and future Saskatchewan generations.

-This new credit union will have 57 branches in 50 communities spanning as far north as La Ronge, south to Coronach and Arcola, east to Moosomin, and then west to Lloydminster.
+This merged credit union has 57 branches in 50 communities spanning as far north as La Ronge, south to Coronach and Arcola, east to Moosomin, and then west to Lloydminster.
 Your trusted advisors remain local—local people, serving local members.
-Decision-making will remain rooted in the communities we serve
+Decision-making will remain rooted in the communities we serve.

-To ensure a thorough and impartial selection process, the Boards engaged an independent executive recruitment firm to assist in the CEO selection.
-Just like the process we followed to select the new credit union’s name, this was a joint decision made by all three Boards—together.
+To ensure a thorough and impartial selection process, the legacy Boards engaged an independent executive recruitment firm to assist in the CEO selection.
+Just like the process we followed to select the merged credit union’s name, this was a joint decision made by all three legacy Boards together.

 Both Doug Jones and Trevor Beaton have played important roles in leading their respective credit unions and guiding us through this merger.
 They will continue in their current roles as CEO until December 31, 2025.
 No other decisions have been made at this time.